GuillemBarroso/autoencoder_cnn/README.md

         Thrid a block of length `nBoundEdges` with information of each boundary edge; (node1, node2, boundID).

-    2. `xxx.txt` files with element values (solution with P0, constant values in each element).
+    2. `fileName.txt` files with element values (solution with P0, constant values in each element).
 This files must be all related to the same mesh in `Th.msh`

         | 1st column     | 2n column      | 3rd column  | ...  | nth column  |
         | ------------- | ------------- | --------    | --------    | --------    |